cop-cos/COP/docs/SynConHubApi/EN/Reefer/Reefer Booking.md

  - 20083: "You cannot choose more than one cold box value-added service other than IOT"
  - 20084: "cargoInfo.reeferGenSetType cannot be empty"
  - 20085: "cargoInfo.reeferTemperatureType and cargoInfo.reeferTemperatureValue  cannot be empty"
- - 20086: "Ventilation Settings cannot be added when the reefer temperature is less than 0 C or 32 F"
+ - 20086: "Ventilation Settings cannot be added when the reefer temperature is ≤ -5°C or ≤24°F"
- - 20087: "Ventilation setting must be added when the reefer temperature is ≥0°C or ≥32°F"
+ - 20087: "Ventilation setting must be added when the reefer temperature is >-5°C or >24°F"